Exercising with High Blood Pressure (Hypertension)

 High blood pressure (hypertension) occurs as a result of the narrowing of blood vessels and low levels of oxygen in the cells.
 Negative feelings, excess weight, unhealthy habits, and a sedentary lifestyle contribute to vasoconstriction, which accelerates arterial blood flow velocity.
 Consequently, it leads to an increase in cardiac workload and blood vessel damage.

-Sport, physical activity, household chores, and walking help to naturally widen vessels.
+Sports, physical activity, household chores, and walking help to naturally widen vessels.
 Blood restores its normal flow, stabilizing blood pressure.
 Performing exercises that involve leg muscles brings the maximum positive effect for lowering blood pressure.

 Almost 25% of all capillaries of the human body are concentrated in the lower extremities.
 Walking or running improves the ability of the blood vessels to dilate and get filled with oxygen.
 Leg muscles act as a second heart that helps keep blood flowing.
 It reduces the energy expenditure of the heart, thereby stabilizing blood pressure levels.